By Timothy Todd and Rodrigo Onofre

 Soybean cyst nematode (SCN) is a major problem in soybean fields throughout eastern and central Kansas (Figure 1).
 It is important to monitor SCN levels regularly to determine if management strategies, such as variety resistance and crop rotation, have been successful.

 Figure 1.
-As of January 1, 2020, SCN was identified in 59 Kansas counties that produce >85% of Kansas soybeans.
-Photo courtesy of Timothy Todd.
+As of January 1, 2021, SCN was identified in 59 Kansas counties that produce >85% of Kansas soybeans.
+SCN has been detected in counties highlighted in blue.
+Map courtesy of Timothy Todd.